Eddie Melo: Murder

 a Toronto businessman, Manuel Dasilva, went on trial with the Crown alleging that he hired Gagné to kill Melo.
 The trial ended with Dasilva acquitted.
 Gagné has often applied for parole, but the fact he committed two murders while on parole for armed robbery has made his applications controversial.
-Melo's daughters along with other family members are vehemently opposed to his release on parole, arguing that the fact he killed while on parole in 2001 makes him undeserving of freedom again.
+Melo's daughter along with other family members are vehemently opposed to his release on parole, arguing that the fact he killed while on parole in 2001 makes him undeserving of freedom again.
 On 18 February 2022, Gagné was denied full parole, but was granted limited release.